Not Exactly What It Says on the Tinnote

 - Stargate SG-1 has had General Hammond coming to The Squad's rescue on a number of occasions.
 The most noteworthy case probably being when he showed up with his Big Damn Gunship in the Season 7 finale.

 - General O'Neill got to pull one of these in a later season when The Squad finds an Atlantean Puddlejumper, which he uses to save the day because he is one of the few people they know of who can operate one.

 - In Upstairs Downstairs, James Bellamy is given a staff job when his views on the battle of Mons in World War One are made public by Tory sympathisers.
 Later on, due to the frustrations of being away from the real fighting, and with the help of Hazel, who pulls a few strings for him, he returns to the front as a Major.

 - M*A*S*H had a subversion when an old friend of Colonel Potter's shows up wounded at the 4077th.
-Potter initially thinks he transferred from the rear because he wanted to be useful again, but his friend tells him he only accepted a front-line command to get his Combat Infantry badge (which would mean a promotion).
+Potter initially thinks he transferred from the rear because he wanted to be useful again, but his friend tells him he only accepted a front-line command to earn his Combat Infantry badge (which would mean a promotion and a better retirement).
 The men under his command tell Potter he was utterly hopeless in the field and nearly got them all killed.

 - In Batman Beyond, Bruce Wayne has long-since retired from being Batman due to old age and a crippling heart condition.
 He now mentors and acts as the Voice with an Internet Connection to the new Batman.
 However, on two occasions he's taken up the fight again.
 On the first, he did it with the aid of Powered Armor.
 On the second, he was returned to a younger age through the use of a Lazarus Pit.
 Both times, his heroic theme from Batman: The Animated Series plays for him.
 Both can be conveniently watched here.